California Wedding Officiant

 If you want something very simple and traditional with nothing to make it personal to you, I can do that immediately.
 But if you want a ceremony that really speaks to who and where you are, that puts this moment in the context of your life, I would appreciate as much notice as possible.
-In any case my calendar tends to fill quickly so it’s best to call as soon as you know your date.
+In any case my calendar tends to fill quickly so it’s best to call as soon as you know your date and location.

 9. What is your fee?

 My fee depends on a variety of things.
 How complex is the ceremony?
 Is there a rehearsal?
 How many consultations will we have?
 Is there significant travel involved?
 There is no charge for an initial consultation, and after that first meeting, we will determine the fee.
 I never want money to be the reason couples don’t work with me.

 10. Will you officiate at a ceremony for a same sex couple?

 Now that the Supreme Court has declared the Defense of Marriage Act to be unconstitutional, it is now legal in California for couples, regardless of their sexual orientation, to marry.
 While I’ve been happy to officiate sacred union ceremonies for same sex couples before this ruling, none of them had legal status.
 With this decision same sex couples in this state may now enjoy all of the rights, benefits and responsibilities of marriage.
 I am pleased to honor such relationships with the ceremony of their dreams.

 11. Are you available to do other kinds of ceremonies, in addition to weddings?